flesler/mcp-tasks/README.md

 - **Node.js ≥20** - This package requires Node.js version 20 or higher

 ### **Common Issues**

+**Where are my tasks stored?**
+- Tasks are stored in the file path you specified by the AI in `tasks_setup`
+- The absolute path is returned in every tool call response under `source.path`
+- If you forgot the location, check any tool response or ask the AI to show it to you

 **Lost content in Markdown files:**
 - ⚠️ The tools will rewrite the entire file, preserving only tasks under recognized status sections